onwayami2020/my-personal-site/content/home/publications.md

 18. Abubakar, R. A., **K. M. Kura**, & Ringim, K. J. (2018).
 Total quality management, firm performance, and the moderating role of competitive intensity. *Journal of International Business, Economics and Entrepreneurship, 3*(1),10-20.
 (Publisher: Universiti Teknologi MARA, Malaysia).

 19.	**Kura, K. M.**, Ahmad, T. S., & Kontagora, H. L. (2018).
 Predicting dishonest academic behaviours: The role of attitude, subjective norms, perceived behavioural control and moral obligation. *International Journal of Education & Training, 4*(1),1-11.
-(Publisher: Faculty of Educational Studies, Universiti Putra Malaysia).
+[PDF](http://)

 20.	**Kura, K. M.**, Abubakar, R. A., & Abubakar, S. (2017).
 Entrepreneurial learning and organisational performance: test of the mediating effects of innovativeness among small and medium enterprises. *Journal of Technology Management and Technopreneurship, 5*(1), 51-63.
-(Publisher: Universiti Teknikal Malaysia Melaka).
+[PDF](http://)

 21.	**Kura, K. M.** (2016).
 Linking customer relationship management to behavioural intentions in Islamic banking system: Evidence from Nigeria. *Journal of Entrepreneurship and Business, 4* (1), 15-35.
-(Publisher: Universiti Malaysia Kelantan).
+[PDF](http://)

 22.	**Kura, K. M.** (2016).
 Public service motivation as a driver of employees’ eco-initiatives: An exploratory investigation based on Federal Parastatals in Nigeria. *Lapai Journal of Management Studies, 8* (1-2), 319-333.
-(Publisher: Ibrahim Babaginda University, Lapai, Nigeria).
+[PDF](http://)

 23. Abubakar, R. A., & **Kura, K. M.** (2015).
 Does gender moderate the relationship between job satisfaction and employee - turnover intention?
 A Proposed model. *International Journal of Accounting, Business and Management, 1*(1), 1-7.
-(Publisher: (Financial Training & Management Services).
+[PDF](http://)

 24. Abubakar, R. A., Chauhan, A., & **Kura, K. M.** (2015).
 Relationship between human resource management practices and employee’s turnover intention among Registered Nurses in Nigerian Public Hospitals: The mediating role of organisational trust. *Sains Humanika, 5*(2), 95-98.
-(Publisher: Universiti Teknologi Malaysia).
+[PDF](http://)

 25. Abubakar, R. A., Chauhan, A., & **Kura, K. M.** (2014).
 Role of demographic variables in predicting turnover intention among Registered Nurses in Nigerian Public Hospitals. *International Journal of Business and Technopreneurship, 4*(3),373-383.
-(Publisher: Universiti Malaysia Perlis).
+[PDF](http://)

 26.	**Kura, K. M.**, Shamsudin, F. M., & Chauhan, A. (2014).
 Effects of honour codes and classroom justice on students’ deviant behavior. *Procedia Social and Behavioural Sciences, 112*, 77-86.
-(Publisher: Elsevier).
+[PDF](http://)

 27. Chauhan, A., & **Kura, K. M.** (2013).
 Training Needs Analysis (TNA) of Malaysian-listed companies: A proposed study. *Far East Journal of Psychology and Business, 13* (2), 53-71.
-(Publisher: Far East Research Centre).
+[PDF](http://)

 28.	 **Kura, K. M.**, Shamsudin, F. M., & Chauhan, A. (2013).
-Perceived group norms as predictors of deviant behaviour at work. *International Business Management, 7* (2), 121-126. https://doi.org/ 10.3923/ibm.2013.121.126.
-(Publisher: Medwell Journals).
+Perceived group norms as predictors of deviant behaviour at work. *International Business Management, 7* (2), 121-126. https://doi.org/ 10.3923/ibm.2013.121.126

 29.	**Kura, K. M.**, Shamsudin, F. M., & Chauhan, A. (2013).
 Influence of organizational formal control on workplace deviance: A pilot study. *Middle-East Journal of Scientific Research, 13*, 538-544. https://doi.org/10.5829/idosi.mejsr.2013.13.4.312

 30.	**Kura, K. M.**, Shamsudin, F. M., & Chauhan, A. (2013).
 Modeling the influence of group norms and self-regulatory efficacy on workplace deviant behaviour. *Asian Social Science, 9* (4), 113-122. https://doi.org/10.5539/ass.v9n4p113.
-(Publisher: Canadian Centre of Science and Education).
+[PDF](http://)

 31.	**Kura, K. M.**, Shamsudin, F. M., & Chauhan, A. (2013).
 Moderating effect of self-regulatory efficacy on the relationship between organizational formal controls and workplace deviance: A proposed framework. *International Journal of Academic Research in Business and Social Sciences, 3* (1), 15-26.
-(Publisher: Human Resource Management Academic Research Society).
+[PDF](http://)

 32.	**Kura, K. M.**, Abubakar, R. A., Abdullahi, S. A., & Akpan, A. B. (2012).
 Influence of job satisfaction and demographic factors on organizational commitment among teachers of Federal Government Girls’ College, Zaria, Nigeria. *Journal of Management and Science, 2*(4), 11-23.
-(Publisher: Non-Olympic Times).
+[PDF](http://)

 33. Shamsudin, F. M., Chauhan, A., &  **Kura, K. M.**, (2012).
 Self-control as a moderator of the relationship between formal control and workplace deviance: A proposed framework. *Australian Journal of Business and Management Research, 2*(6), 32-39.
-(Publisher: New South Wales Research Centre Australia).
+[PDF](http://)

 34.	**Kura, K. M.**, Mat, N. K. N., Gorondutse, A. H., Magaji, A. M., &  Yusuf, A. (2012).
 Modeling the antecedents of customer switching behavior in Nigerian Banking Industry. *American Journal of Economics,2* (4), 29-36. https://doi.org/ 10.5923/j.economics.20120001.08